brendt/stitcher.io/src/content/blog/2019-06-07-tests-and-types.md

 Nevertheless in theory, a type could be preconfigured in such a way that it's smart enough to know about your business logic.

-Languages who lack this kind of generic types, often need to build custom types.
+Languages that lack these kinds of generic types, often need to build custom types.
 Being an OO programmer myself, I would use classes to do this.

 ```